-The IT Strategy Committee of our Company was re-constituted vide a Board resolution dated June 29, 2021.
 The members of the IT Strategy Committee as on date of this Draft Prospectus are:

-Name of the Director Designation Designation in Committee Mr. Navin Puri Independent Director Chairman Mr. Abhijit Sen Independent Director Member Mr. Shachindra Nath Executive Chairman & Managing Director Member Mr. Rishabh Garg Chief Technology Officer Member
+Name of the Director Designation Designation in Committee Mr. Abhijit Sen Independent Director Member Mr. Shachindra Nath Executive Chairman & Managing Director Member Mr. Rishabh Garg Chief Technology Officer Member 00 0001 1 C 1 C 1